aishincp/HR_Process_Reporting_Automation_Tool-Python-RPA-Concepts-/README.md

 - Leaves Taken
 - Training Status

-I also included cases where some employees had not completed their mandatory training—allowing us to track compliance issues like in real HR audits.
+I also included cases where some employees had not completed their mandatory training, allowing us to track compliance issues like in real HR audits.

 ---